One of the latest developments in refractive surgery is wavefront

 by Visx and because it is more labor intensive.
 Patients often

-want to know if it is worth the extra cost (about $300 per
+want to know if it is worth the extra cost ($300

 eye).
 First of all, not every patient will be a candidate